ese-msc/c-primer/_sources/part_one/01_running.md

 brew install gcc
 ```

-will install a recent version of `gcc` as well as placing it in your standard path.
+will install a recent version of `gcc` (version 13 as of early December 2023) as well as placing it in your standard path.
 Once installed, (and having openned a new terminal) you can confirm that things work by running the following command in a terminal

 ```
-gcc-12 --version
+gcc-13 --version
 ```

 You should see a response something like

 ```
-gcc-12 (Homebrew GCC 12.2.0_1) 12.2.0
+gcc-12 (Homebrew GCC 13.2.0) 13.2.0
-Copyright (C) 2022 Free Software Foundation, Inc.
+Copyright (C) 2023 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```